Dr Joseph La Hausse de Lalouvière

 Background

-I am a historian of slavery, law and economic life in the French Atlantic and Indian Ocean worlds in the long nineteenth century.
+I am a historian of modern Europe and empire.
 I received my BA from the University of Cambridge and my PhD from Harvard University.
 Before joining Edinburgh, I was the R. H. Tawney Fellow of the Economic History Society at the Institute of Historical Research in London, and later a Research Fellow at Emmanuel College, Cambridge.
+I am currently a British Academy Postdoctoral Fellow in the School of History, Classics, and Archaeology, and will start as a Lecturer in Modern History here in 2027.

 Research summary

-My scholarship explores inequality in the modern world through a focus on civil rights struggles, legal exclusion and Enlightenment thought.
+My work explores slavery and citizenship in France and the French empire across the Atlantic and Indian Ocean worlds.
 My book manuscript in progress, “Enslaving Citizens: The Overthrow of Emancipation in the Revolutionary Atlantic,” investigates the mass reenslavement of freed people of African descent in the French Caribbean in the first half of the nineteenth century.
-I have also begun research for my second book project on the removal of citizens' rights in nineteenth-century France and the French colonial empire.
+I have also begun research for my second book project on citizenship and its removal in nineteenth-century France and the French colonial empire.
 Alongside these projects, I have written about the clandestine transatlantic slave trade after abolition, and about slavery and the French colonial Enlightenment in the Indian Ocean world.
 I have also co-convened an international research network on “Slavery and French Economic Life” through the Centre for History and Economics in Paris.

 Publications